RDP1974/Delphi64RTL/Readme.md

 - License.txt for legal terms

 <p align="center"><img src="RobiMM.gif" width="50%"></p>
-A common rest library tested with apachebench and 100 concurrents users (vm windows 2022 intel 9900k) I bet we can obtain the highest position on techempower!
+A common rest library tested with apachebench and 100 concurrents users (vm windows 2022 intel 9900k)<br>
+I bet we can obtain the highest position on techempower!<br>

 A test with Indy, the built-in TCP Delphi library, on I7 cpu, show an enhancement from 6934.29 ops/sec to 23097.68 ops/sec